Collective Exchange Fund

 Collective Asset Management

-To provide tax advantaged diversification and liquidity to persons holding equity securities of late-stage, venture-backed, private growth companies with significant unrealized capital gains.
+1. For Concentrated Unicorn Shareholders: To provide tax advantaged diversification and liquidity to persons holding equity securities of late-stage, venture-backed, private growth companies with significant unrealized capital gains.

 Principally to provide investors with long term exposure to the equity securities of late-stage, venture-backed, private growth companies.

-Passive investment approach to construction of a diversified basket of unicorn equities acquired through in-kind contributions and cash purchases
+Systematic investment approach to construction of a diversified basket of unicorn equities acquired through in-kind contributions and cash purchases

 Representative of the late-stage, private growth asset category